meeshyep/CV/README.md

 #### The University of Texas at San Antonio (August 2009 to December 2013)

-- Bachelor of Business Administration (B.B.A.), Minor in International Management
+- Bachelor of Business Administration (B.B.A.).
+Minor in International Management
 - Dean's List Scholar.
 Awarded to students maintaining a 3.75/4.0 GPA
 - Beta Alpha Psi National Business Honors Society
 - UTSA Honors Alliance